Tawa Flat deviation: Electrification

-Signalling and overhead catenary
+Signalling

 Before the deviation, the original single-track line through Johnsonville was nearing capacity.
-It operated with mechanical signals and an interlocked tablet system that allowed only one train to occupy a section of track between signalled stations at a time.
-The long single track sections from Johnsonville to Tawa Flat and Tawa Flat to Porirua and the gradients from Wellington up to Ngaio (which sometimes required banking engines) limited the capacity of the line.
+It operated with mechanical signals and an interlocked tablet system which allowed only one train to occupy a section of track between signalled stations at a time.
+The long single-track sections from Johnsonville to Tawa Flat and from Tawa Flat to Porirua and the gradients from Wellington up to Ngaio (which sometimes required banking engines) limited the capacity of the line.

-The deviation provided double track from Wellington to Tawa Flat.
-With double track, the frequency of train services is largely determined by the spacing of signals which sets the following distance of trains.
-The capacity of the line was significantly improved when the deviation was equipped with a DC immune double line automatic signalling system using AC powered track circuits, searchlight signals, and motorised points.
-The signalling allowed for automatic double track operation, with up and down lines.
-This enabled trains to run at six-minute intervals between Wellington and Tawa Flat, but the single line from Tawa Flat to Porirua continued to restrict the number of trains using the deviation.
-To reduce potential delays, "Stop and Proceed" signals were installed allowing trains that stopped at a red signal to proceed past the red signal at low speed and close up behind a previous train.
-Telephones were also provided at signals and other strategic points to enable train crews to contact Train Control.
+The deviation provided double track from Wellington to Tawa Flat equipped with double line automatic signalling.
+With double line automatic signalling, the frequency of train services is largely determined by the spacing of signals, which sets the following distance of trains.
+The capacity of the line was significantly improved when the deviation was equipped with a DC-immune double line automatic signalling system using AC-powered track circuits, searchlight signals, and motorised points.
+The signalling allowed automatic double-track operation, with up and down lines.
+This enabled trains to run at six-minute intervals between Wellington and Tawa Flat.
+But the single line from Tawa Flat to Porirua continued to restrict the number of trains using the deviation.

+To reduce potential delays on double line, "Stop and Proceed" signals were installed.
+These signals allow trains to stop at a red signal, then proceed past it at low speed after a short delay, prepared to stop short of an obstruction or close up behind a previous train.
+Telephones were provided at signals and other strategic points to enable train crews to contact Train Control.

-Tawa Flat station was equipped with crossovers, a loop, and a siding.
-A miniature lever frame in the new Tawa Flat station building gave local control of the signalling to allow trains to be passed using the crossing loop, to control shunting movements, and to allow trains to terminated at Tawa Flat and returned to either Wellington or Porirua.
-As Tawa Flat was the end of the track duplication until 1957 it was staffed, allowing all trains to be switched to the single track and to allow tablets to be issued for the single track section to Porirua.
+The new Tawa Flat station was equipped with crossovers, a loop, and a siding.
+A miniature lever frame in the new station building provided local control of the signalling, allowing trains to be passed via the crossing loop, controlling shunting movements, and allowing trains to terminate at Tawa Flat and return to either Wellington or Porirua.
+As Tawa Flat was the end of double track until 1957, it was continuously staffed to allow trains to be switched from double to single track and to issue tablets for the single-track section to Porirua.